Love and die.

 Only then does the city awaken.
 The two families finally see the cost of their hatred – but too late.
 Two young lives have been extinguished forever.

 Welcome to Publikklubben (swe. for Audience Club) – the theatre experience where you’re never alone.
 We bring together theatre lovers who want to enjoy the performing arts in a relaxed and friendly atmosphere, both during the performance and the interval.
-Your host is he theatre’s audience outreach worker.
+Your host is the theatre’s audience outreach worker.

 The Audience Club meeting on 24 October will be held in English.
 On other dates, the main languages will be Swedish and Finnish.